empathicqubit/vscode-cc65-debugger/README.md

 multiple of those types of files, it will try some fanciness to determine which one is the "real" one, such as looking at the modification date and how many files are in your disk image, but those may fail.
+- **machineType**: The machine type to use, instead of the autodetected one.
 - **mapFile**: Manually specify the path of your map file.
 Use this if auto detection fails.
 When this is unset it will look for a file in the same folder as your program named PROGRAMNAME.map